 Generally, recruiters know the responsibilities and duties of the particular job you are applying by default.
 They search only the accomplishments and achievements you have made at the time of your previous employment.
 This shows the phenomenal progress in your career.
 Recruiters don’t expect the process/responsibilities of your job but the visible results you have made/achieved during your tenure.
 Accomplishments need not be only awards you have won but it can also be appreciations, recognition, career advancements and process improvement initiatives.
 All awards are achievements, but all achievements need not be awards.
 Accomplishments are the one that speaks for you, it is the unique part of your resume because your colleagues can replicate your responsibilities, but definitely not your achievements.

 We hope this article covers well on How to write a c-level executive resume.
-Email us if you have any questions.
-We would be glad to hear from you.
+Email us or comment below if you have any questions.
+We feel glad to hear from you.